 We have experienced and expect in the future to experience fluctuations in our operating results, including gross orders, revenues and margins, from period to period.
 Drivers of orders include the introduction and timing of new product or product enhancement announcements by us and our competitors, the timing of regulatory approvals, changes in price by us and our competitors as well as changes or anticipated changes in third-party reimbursement amounts or policies applicable to treatments using our products.
 The availability of economic stimulus packages or other government funding, or reductions thereof, may also affect timing of customer purchases.
 Our products have a high unit price and require significant capital expenditures by our customers.
 Accordingly, we experience long sales and implementation cycles, which is of greater concern during a volatile economic environment where we have had customers delay or cancel orders.
 The timing of when orders are placed, when installation, delivery or shipping, as applicable, is accomplished and when revenue is recognized affect our quarterly results.
-Further, because of the high unit price of the CyberKnife and TomoTherapy Systems and the relatively small number of units sold or installed each quarter, each sale or installation of a CyberKnife or TomoTherapy System can represent a significant percentage of our net orders, backlog or revenue for a particular quarter and shifts in sales or installation from one quarter to another may have significant effects.
+Further, because of the high unit price of the CyberKnife and TomoTherapy Systems and the relatively small number of units sold or installed each quarter, each sale or installation of a CyberKnife or TomoTherapy System can represent a significant effects.
 For example, multi-system sales or sales involving negotiations with integrated delivery networks involve additional complexities to the transaction and require a longer timeline to finalize the sale, which make it more difficult to predict the quarter in which the sale will occur.
+In addition, we have experienced delays in orders and installations due to the impact of the COVID-19 pandemic at our customer sites.
+To protect the health and well-being of our employees, suppliers, and customers, we have also made substantial modifications to employee travel and suspended nonessential work travel.
+The COVID-19 pandemic has impacted and may continue to impact our business operations, including our employees, customers and partners, and there is substantial uncertainty in the nature and degree of its continued effects over time.

 Once orders are received and booked into backlog, there is a risk that we may not recognize revenue in the near term or at all.
+The COVID-19 pandemic is adversely impacted the pace at which the backlog converts to revenue.
+This is primarily the result of delays in the timing of deliveries and installations in fiscal 2020 and the first quarter of fiscal 2021 caused by the COVID-19 pandemic, which resulted in decreased revenue for these periods.
+We expect that such delays in deliveries and installations may continue through the end of fiscal 2021, which could have a negative impact on our revenue during such period.
 Factors that may affect whether these orders become revenue (or are cancelled or deemed aged-out and reflected as a reduction in net orders) and the timing of revenue include: